 Forget fancy escape rooms.
 Take your family on the classic escape challenge: a corn maze.
 Head to your local maze and spend a fun afternoon engaging your brains as you navigate the cornfield.

 - Find Local Festivals and Fairs

-Harvest festivals, local fairs, parades and farm shows: Fall is full of opportunities for your family to come together with the wider community.
+Harvest festivals, local fairs, parades, and farm shows: Fall is full of opportunities for your family to come together with the wider community.

-Local fairs and festivals have a lot to offer, from tractor pulls to petting zoos, contests and games to delicious food.
+Local fairs and festivals have a lot to offer, from tractor rides to petting zoos, contests and games to delicious food.
 Consider having your kids enter artwork, photography, baked goods or other talents for judging.
 They could walk away with a blue ribbon!

 - Take a Non-Summer Vacation